Datasilk/Saber/README.md

 Generate form fields by writing HTML variables (e.g. `<h2>{{hero-title}}</h2>`) and use them to fill out content for your web pages

 ## Under The Hood
-Saber uses many technologies developed by [Mark Entingh](http://www.github.com/markentingh), including [Datasilk Core](http://www.github.com/datasilk/core) as an MVC framework for ASP.NET Core, [Tapestry](http://www.github.com/websilk/tapestry) for frontend CSS UI design, [Datasilk Core JS](http://www.github.com/datasilk/corejs) as a frontend JavaScript framework, and [Selector](http://www.github.com/websilk/selector) as a replacement for jQuery at only 5kb in size.
+Saber uses many technologies developed by [Mark Entingh](http://www.github.com/markentingh), including [Datasilk Core MVC](http://www.github.com/datasilk/core) as the MVC middleware for ASP.NET Core, [Tapestry](http://www.github.com/websilk/tapestry) for frontend CSS UI design, [Datasilk Core JS](http://www.github.com/datasilk/corejs) as a frontend JavaScript framework, and [Selector](http://www.github.com/websilk/selector) as a replacement for jQuery at only 5kb in size.

 ## Future Development
 * Upload & manage photos & files related to a specific web page